MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 In this case, Azure Disk Encryption (ADE) is enabled on the disk.
 You’ll be unable to mount the disk or perform any fixes on it from a repair VM until the disk is unlocked.
 For more information, see [confirm that ADE is enabled on the disk](unlock-encrypted-disk-offline.md#confirm-that-ade-is-enabled-on-the-disk).

-## Background

-Some troubleshooting scenarios require you to perform offline repair of a virtual disk in Azure.
-For example, if a Linux VM is inaccessible, displays disk errors, or cannot start, you can run troubleshooting steps on the OS disk by attaching it to a separate repair VM (also called a recovery VM or rescue VM).

-However, if the disk is encrypted by using ADE, the disk will remain inaccessible when it’s attached to the repair VM.
-To unlock the disk, you must use the same encryption key that was originally used to encrypt it.
-This ADE key will be stored in an Azure key vault that’s managed by your organization.

 ## Method 1: Unlock an encrypted disk automatically

 This method relies on [az vm repair](/cli/azure/vm/repair?view=azure-cli-latest) commands to automatically create a repair VM, attach the failed Linux VM’s OS disk to that repair VM, and unlock the disk if it is encrypted.
 It requires use of a public IP address for the repair VM.
 This method unlocks the encrypted disk regardless of whether the ADE key is unwrapped or wrapped with a key encryption key (KEK).

 To repair the VM by using this automated method, see [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).

-If you cannot repair the VM by using az vm repair commands, try the following method to unlock the encrypted disk manually.
+If you cannot repair the VM by using the `az vm repair` commands, try the following method to unlock the encrypted disk manually.

-## Method 2: Unlock an encrypted disk on a repair VM manually
+## Method 2: Unlock an encrypted disk by the BEK key

 The menthod unlocks a managed Linux disk without requiring a public IP address for the repair VM.

 By using this procedure, you manually create a VM with the OS disk of the source (failed) VM attached.
 When you attach the encrypted disk at the time you create the repair VM, the new VM detects that the attached disk is encrypted.
-The VM then fetches the ADE key from your Azure key vault and stores that key in a new volume named “BEK VOLUME.”
+The VM then fetches the ADE key from your Azure key vault and stores that key in a new volume named "BEK VOLUME."

 Then, after you log in to the VM, you can use the ADE key file in the BEK volume (along with a header file on the encrypted disk) to unlock the encrypted disk that needs repair.